Crime in New South Wales

-Criminal activity in New South Wales, Australia is combated by the New South Wales Police Force and the New South Wales court system, while statistics about crime are managed by the NSW Bureau of Crime Statistics and Research.
+Criminal activity in New South Wales, Australia is combated by the New South Wales Police Force and the New South Wales court system, while statistics about crime are managed by the Bureau of Crime Statistics and Research.
 Modern Australian states and cities, including New South Wales, have some of the lowest crime rates recorded globally with Australia ranked the 13th safest nation and Sydney ranked the 5th safest city globally.
-As of September 2018 the City of Penrith (475.7) and City of Blacktown (495.1).
+As of September 2018 the City of Blacktown (495.1) and City of Penrith (475.7) had the highest rates of violent crime per 100,000 in Sydney.
 Rural areas have comparatively high crime rates per 100,000 with rural shires such as Walgett Shire (1350.3) and Moree Plains Shire (1236.2) having some of the highest violent crime rates in the state.
 The overall NSW crime rate has been in steady decline for many years.

 New South Wales was founded as a British penal colony.
 The founding members of the colony included a significant number of criminals, known as convicts, there were 778 convicts (192 women and 586 men) on the First Fleet.
 The majority of convicts were transported for petty crimes.
 More serious crimes, such as rape and murder, became transportable offences in the 1830s, but since they were also punishable by death, comparatively few convicts were transported for such crimes.
-Common Crimes in the colony were drunkenness, assault, and disorderly prostitution.
+Common crimes in the colony were drunkenness, assault, and disorderly prostitution.
 Bushranging and absconding were also common, while the murder rate was low.
 The rate of conviction for less serious offenses gradually declined.
 Execution was used as punishment, though the rate of execution was low.

 NSW crime statistics

 New South Wales crime statistics

-The NSW Bureau of Crime Statistics and Research (BOCSAR) is the main source of NSW crime statistics.
-In 2017 BOCSAR reported an overall drop in recorded incidence with the murder rate (down 12.1%), robbery (down 8.0%), armed robbery (down 13.4%), burglary (Down 5.5%), motor vehicle theft (Down 3.2%) and malicious damage to property (Down 3.6%).
+The Bureau of Crime Statistics and Research (BOCSAR) is the main source of NSW crime statistics.
+In 2017 BOCSAR reported an overall drop in recorded incidence with the murder rate (down 12.1%), robbery (down 8.0%), armed robbery (down 13.4%), burglary (down 5.5%), motor vehicle theft (Down 3.2%) and malicious damage to property (down 3.6%).
 There was an increase in the rate of Sexual assault (up 3.5%) and sexual offences (up 3.7%).